32nd anniversary of the 1989 Tiananmen Square protests and massacre: Incidents

 Days before the anniversary, journalists at RTHK, Hong Kong's public broadcaster, were informed by their management that no political stories would be allowed on air.

 Under rules put in place since the arrival of a new government-appointed director, programming at RTHK has cut back or cancelled at least 10 programmes – including a segment about the Tiananmen anniversary that had aired the week before – and deleted entire online archives.
 RTHK management said three episodes of Hong Kong Connection, Hong Kong Stories, and LegCo Review "were not impartial, unbiased, [or] accurate".
 A government spokesman said: "According to the charter, RTHK is editorially independent and is immune from commercial, political, and/or other influences.
-The producers' guidelines stipulates that 'there can never be editorial autonomy without responsibility, freedom without restraint'," a spokesperson said.
+The producers' guidelines stipulate that 'there can never be editorial autonomy without responsibility, freedom without restraint'," a spokesperson said.

 On 30 May 2021, a 65-year-old pro-democracy activist, Alexandra Wong, nicknamed "Grandma Wong", was arrested while marching alone on the eve of the anniversary of the 1989 Tiananmen Square massacre.
 She was arrested for allegedly "attempting to incite others to participate in an unauthorised assembly" and "knowingly taking part in an unauthorised assembly".
 She was held overnight and was released the next day without being charged; police said they reserved the right to pursue her at a later stage.

 The press reported that a street-stand run by the Alliance in Kwai Chung received particular attention from police officers on 29 May while activists were distributing pamphlets and electronic candles.
 Police alleged that the booth was "surrounded by people", and fined a woman and the organisers for violating the four-person social gathering restrictions.
 A street booth run by the League of Social Democrats in Causeway Bay the same weekend was allegedly attacked by political opponents.

 On 1 June, the Food and Health Department forced the closure of the June 4th Museum, run and curated by the Alliance, organisers of the traditional vigil.
 It raided the premises and initiated proceedings alleging that the museum had violated the Places of Public Entertainment Ordinance by operating without a licence.